Curious-Yu/FEND-Cat-Clicker/README.md

 # FEND-Cat-Clicker

-This project will record the change of a project over time.
+FEND Part 4.1 exercise.
+This is an exercise to practice the change of a project over time.

+# New Skill

+Learned using Model, Octopus, and View to organize the structure of the project.

 # Project Requirements for Cat Clicker